Bryan Park Dam Removals and Stream Restoration

 Along the Rappahannock River, the Embrey Dam was removed in 2004.
 More information about the Embrey Dam’s removal can be found here.

 Yes!
 The 43-mile Fall Line Trail will pass through Bryan Park.
-Fall Line Trail planning is currently underway and, before the dams are removed, the Fall Line Trail will go across the upper dam in Bryan Park.
+The construction of the Fall Line Trail is currently underway and, before the dams are removed, the Fall Line Trail will go across the upper dam in Bryan Park.
 Two new permanent bridges will be installed when the dams are removed, and the one in place of the upper dam will be designated as part of the Fall Line Trail route.

 Yes!
 Initial field investigations have been conducted, and additional surveying will continue.
 You may see field personnel, geotechnical engineers, survey crews, and vehicles within Bryan Park collecting data and performing additional field investigations.

-Field investigations are ongoing and on July 30th of 2024 included temporarily testing the lakes' valves.
+Field investigations are ongoing and on July 30th of 2024 included temporarily testing the ponds' valves.
 City crews opened the valves to make sure that the valves are operational (good news--they are!).
-After lake levels were temporarily lowered, both lakes returned back to normal levels.
+After water levels were temporarily lowered, both ponds returned back to normal levels.

 Ensuring the valves are functioning properly is key as the project plans for construction in the future.